TonePoems/tonepoems.github.io/pages/cool_projects.md

 ![Solid State Volumetric Display image](..\resources\images\volume_display.png)

-A cool video of a topic I find randomly interesting, volumemetric displays.
+A cool video of a topic I find randomly interesting, volumetric displays.
 Most of them are created with spinning or linear movement, so this is a neat approach.

 ---